How coaches should ask for Google reviews without sounding awkward

 Do not script the review

-You can remind a client what they experienced, but do not write the review for them.
+You can remind an athlete what they experienced, but do not write the review for them.
 The point is trust.
 Over-polished reviews can work against you.

 Reply on Google